Q&A With Jim Pirie of OK TIRE

 With the arrival of the colder weather, it’s time for most RV owners to pack it in for the season.
 But not so fast!
 Prepping your RV for storage will ensure that your vehicle is protected over the cold months and mean less work or surprise in the spring, so you can hit the road as soon as the weather warms up.

-We chatted with RV expert and owner of OK Tire Woodstock, ON, Jim Pirie to learn what you need to do before storing your RV over the winter.
+We chatted with Jim Pirie, RV expert and owner of OK Tire Woodstock, to learn more.

 Why should you store your RV for the winter, what are the risks of not storing your RV?